 Modern exegesis, as we have seen, completely relegated God to the incomprehensible, the otherworldly, and the inexpressible in order to be able to treat the biblical text itself as an entirely worldly reality according to natural-scientific methods.

 Nor can we ignore Ratzinger's use of the example of Gregory of Nyssa--it is hardly an apt comparison for the present day.
 For one thing, the “science of nature” in the 4th century was quite a different thing from the science of nature in the 20th century; Ratzinger's suggestion of an equivalence of the two is dismaying.
-For another, it is certainly not clear how a worldly creature (man) is to treat a text that is not “an entirely worldly reality.”
-Equally relevant, the social sciences that have been brought to bear upon Biblical study barely existed, if exist they did at all, in the 4th century: linguistics, archeology, sociology, anthropology, comparative literature, comparative religion, history.
+For another, it is certainly not clear how a worldly creature (man) is to treat a text that is not, according to Ratzinger, “an entirely worldly reality.”
+Equally relevant, the social sciences that have been brought to bear upon Biblical study in the last several centuries, barely existed--if exist they did at all--in the 4th century: linguistics, archeology, sociology, anthropology, comparative literature, comparative religion, history.
 Moreover, is the scientific study of the text of the bible truly equivalent to attempting to “encompass the unembraceable nature of God in the palm of a child’s hand?”
 Likewise, while Ratzinger rejects treatment of “the biblical text itself as an entirely worldly reality according to natural-scientific methods,” at other points (as we shall see) he accepts--even requires--this approach as a valid first step!

 How, then, would Ratzinger have us approach the study of scripture?
 Ratzinger turns again to Gregory of Nyssa, stating that Gregory's “sublime thought” is “a true guidepost today: 'these gliding and glittering lights of God’s word which sparkle over the eyes of the soul . . . but now let what we hear from Elijah rise up to our soul and would that our thoughts, too, might be snatched up into the fiery chariot . . . so we would not have to abandon hope of drawing close to these stars, by which I mean the thoughts of God . . .'”
 Exactly how are these words a “true guidepost for today”?
 All Ratzinger will offer at this point is this: